7 things to keep in mind when it’s time to hire

 2. Ask for recommendations from people you trust

 Your employees represent your cleaning business.
 Do you want just anyone acting in that role?
 In order to find a candidate you can trust to represent your business the way you intend, you need a pool of candidates.
 Your best bet is to ask friends, family, and business associates if they know anyone who might be interested in working for your cleaning business.
 You can also try reaching out to people on social media to gauge interest and get recommendations.
-For more on that, read "7 things to keep in mind when it's time to hire."

 3. Hire people whose abilities complement yours